Nexmo/nexmo-developer/_documentation/voice/voice-api/guides/recording.md

 ]
 ```

 If you added another `connect` action to this NCCO, the first two participants would appear in their own channels, whilst participants three and four would appear in channel 3 together.
-To make each participant have their own channel, update the `channels` parameter to be `channels: 4` (or however many participants you have, with a maximum of 32).
+In this scenario, you would need to increase the number of channels to 4 to give each participant their own channel.
+You can have up to 32 participants in a single conversation.

 ## File formats